 A performing arts complex known as the Platform for Contemporary Arts with 1,700 seats is also planned, covering an area of 80,013m².
 Another 300m-tall, 291,485m² office tower, known as the LZ Park Tower, will also be built.

-The concourse will feature retail and leisure facilities, while providing connections among the three buildings.
+The concourse will feature retail and leisure facilities while providing connections among the three buildings.

-Design of the tower is based on an alternative skyscraper typology as proposed by the project architects.
+The design of the tower is based on an alternative skyscraper typology as proposed by the project architects.
 It aims at presenting an alternative to the prevalent style where a high-rise building is surrounded by usable space and serves as the central core.

 The Nexus tower accordingly consists of three rectilinear, rotated volumes of different heights that are interlocked together to give rise to a propeller-like form.